 Sinclair ZX Spectrum +2

-The ZX Spectrum +2 was Amstrad's first Spectrum, coming shortly after their purchase of the Spectrum range and "Sinclair" brand in 1986.
-The machine featured an all-new grey enclosure featuring a spring-loaded keyboard, dual joystick ports, and a built-in cassette recorder dubbed the "Datacorder" (like the Amstrad CPC 464, but was otherwise identical to the ZX Spectrum 128 in looks.
-Production costs had been reduced and the retail price dropped to £139–£149
+The ZX Spectrum +2 was Amstrad's first Sinclair branded machine, coming shortly after their purchase of the Spectrum range and "Sinclair" brand in 1986.
+The machine featured an all-new grey enclosure featuring a spring-loaded keyboard, dual joystick ports for the Sinclair interface 1 and 2 standard, and a built-in cassette recorder dubbed the "Datacorder" (like the Amstrad CPC 464)

-The machine was built in Taiwan (making it the first Sinclair product built outside the UK) and Amstrad's greater emphasis on quality control made it far more reliable than the first Spectrums.
+The machine was built in Taiwan and UK factories and Amstrad's greater emphasis on quality control made it far more reliable than the Sinclair built Spectrums.

 Amstrad also took a very different line in marketing the Spectrum +2.
-Unlike Sinclair, Amstrad did not attempt to market the Spectrum as anything other than a games machine and sold it in packages such as the "James Bond 007 Action Pack" (with bundled games and a light gun).
-This approach was extremely successful, and the Spectrum +2 sold very well.
+Unlike Sinclair, Amstrad did not attempt to market the Spectrum as anything other than a games machine, leaving the CPC range to be sold for more serious purposes.

 Firmware: 3.54 MHz Zilog Z80A CPU

 256 x 192 pixel resolution

 I/O: Z80 bus, tape, RF television, numeric keypad, RS232 - Midi Out, RGB

 Our unit came in its original packaging and has the serial number U-108498.